Last updated January 27, 2021.

 Make sure to isolate yourself.

 If you are an older adult, or you have certain underlying medical conditions, you may want to check in with a health care provider to be prepared in case of worsening symptoms.
+If you have mild to moderate symptoms but are at risk of developing severe COVID-19, you may be eligible for COVID-19 antibody treatments.

 - Trouble breathing